 Medical nutritional therapy (diabetes-related) Covered Excluded

-Medical nutritional therapy (obesity-related) Weight loss programs Excluded
+Medical nutritional therapy (obesity-related) Weight loss programs excluded Excluded

 Preventive care services Covered Covered subject to HCR Guidelinesz